May 28, 2020

 Be strategic with Social Security timing

 You and your spouse have choices about when you begin taking your Social Security benefits.
 In general, the longer you wait, the greater your monthly benefit will be.
 The rules on spousal benefits are complicated; the timing you choose can have a big effect on your benefit amount.
 It is worth the time to research the topic or discuss it with your advisor.

-If you want to learn more about Social Security planning, I shared the 5 Most Common Questions About Social Security Retirement Benefits in a previous blog post.
+If you want to learn more about Social Security planning, check out this blog post on Understanding Social Security Benefits.

 Control investment costs